 Other Activities of Mangalampalli Balamuralikrishna

-In the recent years, he has become interested in Music Therapy.
-In Switzerland, Mangalampalli Balamuralikrishna has founded Academy of Performing Arts and Research and simultaneously working on music therapy.
+.
+In Switzerland, Mangalampalli Balamuralikrishna founded Academy of Performing Arts and Research and simultaneously worked on music therapy.
 The MBK Trust has also been established by him.
-The aim of this trust is to develop art and culture and for carrying out extensive research into Music Therapy.
+The aim of this trust is to develop art and culture and carrying out extensive research in music therapy.